Miami – All-on-4® Dental Implants

 At our office in Miami, with the All-on-4® dental implant technique, we may be able to replace all of your upper and/or lower teeth during a single session.
 After your procedure, you will leave Lamas Dental Specialists with a brand-new set of natural-looking, fully-functioning teeth.

-To learn if the All-on-4® dental implant procedure is the solution for replacing your missing teeth, contact Lamas Dental Specialists today at 305-440-4114 to schedule your complimentary consultation.
+To learn if the All-on-4® dental implant procedure is the solution for replacing your missing teeth, contact Lamas Dental Specialists today at 305-440-4114 to schedule your consultation.
 Our office is located at 2645 SW 37th Avenue, Suite 304, in Miami.

 - Dental Implants